-- 1. Remove the inner rear platform cover. - 2.
+- b.
+Lower the cover down, so its top tab clears the rear outer cover. - 2.
 Unlatch and open the battery compartment door, at the back of the platform.

 The battery compartment door is capable of being locked.
 You may need to unlock it.